We're Girl Scouts of Wisconsin Southeast!

 Celebrating 100 years of Girl Scouting in Southeastern Wisconsin in 2017, Girl Scouts of Wisconsin Southeast (GSWISE) is more than 37,000 strong–-serving 28,283 girls in grades K5-12 and 8,812 adults who believe in our mission of building girls of courage, confidence, and character, who take the lead in making the world a better place.
 Girl Scouts is a G.I.R.L. (go-getter, innovator, risk-taker, leader) ™ community focused on practicing everyday leadership.

 By historical record, the very first troop in the state of Wisconsin was formed on the playground of Clarke Street School in Milwaukee in May 1917.
-In 2017, Girl Scouts of Wisconsin Southeast celebrated 100 Years of Girl Scouting in Southeastern Wisconsin!
+In 2018, Girl Scouts of Wisconsin Southeast celebrated the formation of Kenosha County's first troop.

 - Clarke Street School Founding Troop Celebration